nasairtf/code-review-webdev2024/classes/validators/common/README.md

 grouped into traits.
 Each trait wraps the corresponding utility class.

 For example:
-- Methods wrapping `TextCompositeUtility` live in `ValidationCoreTextCompositeTrait`
+- Methods wrapping `TextCompositeUtility` live in `TextCompositeTrait`
-- Methods wrapping `TokensBaseUtility` live in `ValidationCoreTokensBaseTrait`
+- Methods wrapping `TokensBaseUtility` live in `TokensBaseTrait`

 These traits are then composed into `ValidationCore` via `use` statements.